Get Ready to Enter the 2019 TOBY Awards

-The Teddy Bear of the Year (TOBY) competition rewards and encourages excellence in conception, design and execution of teddy bears and soft-sculpture animals.
-Photos of all the entries are reviewed by teddy bear artists and other professionals within the industry, who evaluate each submission on overall aesthetic appeal, excellence in concept, design, and execution, and quality of material and workmanship.
+The Teddy Bear of the Year (TOBY) competition celebrates excellence in conception, design, and execution of teddy bears and soft-sculpture animals.
+Photos of all the entries are reviewed by teddy bear artists and other professionals within the industry, who evaluate each submission on overall aesthetic appeal, excellence in concept, design, and workmanship.
 The highest-scoring creations in each category receive the TOBY Industry’s Choice Awards and become the nominees for that year’s TOBY Public’s Choice Awards.
 Teddy Bear & Friends readers then vote for their favorite nominee in each category to determine the Public’s Choice winners.

-Be sure to read all the rules before entering, and make sure the online form is complete and accurate before submitting your entry.
-The information submitted will be used in the magazine and in promotional materials for nominated and winning entries.
-Any entry form that is not accompanied by photos and an entry fee will be invalid and not viewed by the judges.
+Be sure to read all the rules before entering.
+After paying the entry fee, you will receive a link to the online entry form.
+Make sure the form is complete and accurate before submitting the form.
+The information and photos submitted may be used in the magazine, the website, and in promotional materials.
 A separate online form must be filled out for each piece entered.

-- The entry fee must be included.
-The first entry is $65.
+The fee for the first entry is $65.
 Additional entries are $35 each.
 Payment must be made by credit card.
 These fees are nonrefundable.
 Fees are applied to the contest’s administrative and publicity costs.
-Each entry must be accompanied by a paid entry fee or it will be disqualified.

-- Everyone who enters the 2018 TOBY Awards will receive a discount coupon good toward the purchase of your next ad in Teddy Bear & Friends as well as a free one-year subscription (or renewal) to Teddy Bear & Friends (print edition for addesses in the United States; digital only for foreign addresses).
-Limit one coupon and subscription per artist or company.
+Everyone who enters the 2019 TOBY Awards will receive a discount offer good toward the purchase of a display ad in Teddy Bear & Friends as well as a free one-year subscription (or renewal) to Teddy Bear & Friends (print edition for addesses in the United States; digital only for foreign addresses).
+Limit one discount and subscription per artist or company.

 Entries that do not conform to the following rules will not be processed or seen by judges.
 If you have rules questions not addressed here, please contact Joyce Greenholdt at email@example.com or 715-445-5000 ext.
 150.

-1. All entries for the 2018 TOBY Awards must have been first introduced on or after Jan.
-1, 2017, and made available for sale during 2017.
-Bears and “friends” introduced and made available for sale in 2017 which have already been sold are eligible.
-The entry must be a new, original design and not a variation or re-costuming of a previous design.
+1. All entries for the 2019 TOBY Awards must have been first introduced and made available for sale on or after Jan.
+1, 2018.
+Creations entered in previous TOBY Award competitions may not be entered again.
+Bears and “friends” introduced and made available for sale in 2018 which have already been sold, or which have won awards in other competitions, are eligible.

 2. Artists may submit entries which were created as collaborations.
 All participating artists must be identified, but it is not necessary to detail the contributions of each artist.

-3. Entrants may submit as many entries as desired in each category, but each teddy bear and/or “friend” can only be entered once.
+3. Entrants may submit as many entries as desired in each category, but each creation can only be entered once.

-4. It is not required that entering artists make the costumes, clothing, and/or accessories displayed on their bears or “friends.”
+4. It is not required that entering artists make the costumes, clothing, accessories, and/or props displayed on/with their bears or “friends.”
 However, as much as possible, the designer and/or maker of such costumes, clothing, and accessories should be identified on the entry form.

 5. Any substantial changes made in costume, materials, or retail price from the original entry are grounds for disqualification of the entry.